felixmariotto/three-mesh-ui/README.md

 In a normal three.js workflow, the common practice is to build the user interfaces with HTML/CSS.

-In immersive VR, this is not possible. **The purpose of _three-mesh-ui_ is to offer a tool similar to HTML/CSS** to build genuine meshes that can be used the normal way inside a three.js scene rendered with WebGLRenderer.
+In immersive VR, it used to be impossible, therefore this library was created.
+Today WebXR evolved and [new solutions exist](https://threejs.org/examples/?q=xr#webxr_vr_layers), we recommend that you check them out.
+Three-mesh-ui is still a viable alternative for special use cases.

 # Quick Start